Estimation of partial rankings from sparse, noisy comparisons: Results

 We begin our analysis by evaluating the performance of our algorithm in recovering partial rankings from synthetic data.
 Specifically, we examine two key sources of uncertainty in ranking recovery: the number of matches played and the separation in player strengths.
 To achieve this, we design a synthetic model with two tunable parameters, $M$ and $\sigma$, which control the number of matches played and the strength separation between players, respectively.
 The model requires a set of $N$ players and generates matches as follows: \begin{enumerate} \item For a given value of $\sigma$, assign three scores $[-\sigma, 0, \sigma]$ (representing player strengths $[e^{-\sigma}, 1, e^{\sigma}]$) to define the planted partial rankings.

 \item Randomly assign each of the $N$ players to one of the three rankings, ensuring that each rank includes at least one player.

-\item For a chosen number of matches $M$, randomly select pairs of players (with repetition) and simulate match outcomes using the Bradley-Terry model. \end{enumerate} By varying $M$ and $\sigma$, we generate networks of matches with different levels of sparsity and strength separation, allowing us to assess the performance of our algorithm across a wide range of scenarios.
-Results, shown in Fig.~\ref{fig:synthetic_k_vs_sigma_phase_space}, depict the algorithm's ability to recover the planted rankings as a function of $\sigma$ and the average degree of the network $\langle k \rangle = M / N$.
-For each $(\sigma, \expec{k})$ pair, $20$ different networks were generated, and the results were then averaged.
+\item For a chosen number of matches $M$, randomly select pairs of players (with repetition) and simulate match outcomes using the BT model. \end{enumerate} By varying $M$ and $\sigma$, we generate networks of matches with different levels of sparsity and strength separation, allowing us to assess the performance of our algorithm across a wide range of scenarios.
+While the networks produced by this synthetic model differ from those typically observed in real data---in terms of density, clustering, or other structural features---working with such simplified models allows us to isolate and systematically examine how specific factors, namely the number of matches per pair and the separation of underlying player strengths, influence the algorithm’s performance.
+To that end, we adopt the simplest possible null model, in which matches are generated as random graphs, leaving all other structural features unspecified.

+Results, shown in Fig.~\ref{fig:2_km_sigma_phase_heatmaps}, illustrate the algorithm’s ability to recover the planted rankings as a function of $\sigma$ and the average number of matches played per pair of nodes \footnote{ In a simple graph—i.e., a network with no self-loops or multi-edges—$\langle m \rangle$ corresponds to the \emph{density} of the network, measuring the fraction of realized edges out of all possible edges.
+In our case, however, the network of matches is a \emph{directed multigraph}, where multiple games may occur between the same pair of teams.
+Hence, $\langle m \rangle$ quantifies the expected number of matches played by a pair of nodes chosen uniformly at random from the network.
+This can be seen as a natural generalization of network density to multigraphs, and we adopt it throughout this manuscript. }